Cabbage Patch Kids: Cast

-Additional shows include Cabbage Kids: The New Kid, a stop-motion animated special produced by Goldhill Entertainment, and aired on the FOX Kids Network programming block on August 26, 1995.
-It was followed by four other stop-motion animated specials, Cabbage Kids: The Club House in 1996; Cabbage Kids: The Screen Test in 1997; Cabbage Kids: Saturday Night in 1998; and Cabbage Kids: Vernon’s Christmas in 1999.
+Additional shows include Cabbage Patch Kids: The New Kid, a stop-motion animated special produced by Goldhill Entertainment, and aired on the FOX Kids Network programming block on August 26, 1995.
+It was followed by four other stop-motion animated specials, Cabbage Patch Kids: The Club House in 1996; Cabbage Patch Kids: The Screen Test in 1997; Cabbage Patch Kids: Saturday Night in 1998; and Cabbage Patch Kids: Vernon's Christmas in 1999.

-Roberts rejected an offer from ABC for an hour Saturday show combining Cabbage Kids and Furskins Bears.
+Roberts rejected an offer from ABC for an hour Saturday show combining Cabbage Patch Kids and Furskins Bears.

+In 2024, MeTV Toons aired the Christmas special as part of the network's "Tis' the Season for Toons" event.